 The method is grounded in the belief that everybody can learn, grow and develop, regardless of abilities.
 It is a subtle yet powerful through-the-body movement approach that respects the incredible abilities of the nervous systems and the plasticity of the brain.
 Working with movement, a Feldenkrais approach unites parts of the self to organise for better everyday functionality.

 How do I work with children & teenagers?

-I understand the extra needs and requirements that comes with being a parent and carer of a child who requires more support.
-I work closely with the family to ensure sessions compliment already established routines using the toys, objects and symbols which are familiar to your child.
+I work closely with family or support networks to ensure sessions compliment already established routines using the toys, objects and symbols which are familiar to your child.